lmoss/onesharp/index.md

 Only a tiny fraction of the results here is due to the author.
 Most are standard in the literature.
 In time, I willl add proper credits.
 ```

+## Wish List

+If anyone sees this and wants to help, here are a few things which I would like.

+1. These notebooks open on Colab, but doing that loses the LaTeX macros that are in my _conf.yml file.
+It also loses the nice "admonition" boxes, like the "Tip" above.
+I would like to rectify this,
+and the help on the web doesn't address it.

+2. The way I get pictures in discussions such as tiling is very painstaking.
+I would like to find some tools that make this easier.

+3. I don't yet have things set up to get feedback and correction from readers.

 ## Using the book